[BroncoCTF] World's Hardester Flag

 Great question, since people are lazy, I did some analysis of it

-Technical Overview of Dex Explorer [TODO]
+Technical Overview of Dex Explorer: Peeking Under the Hood

 Dex Explorer loader works like this: